 Hebron, Palestine, Regional Identity, Regionalism

-During the British Mandate over Palestine (1920-48), the administrative district of Hebron extended from the Dead Sea in the south-east to the village of Tal al-Ṣāfī in the north-west (Figure 1).
-Situated in the heart of this district was the Mount Hebron area (Jabal al-Khalīl).
-The area included the city of Hebron (al-Khalīl) and 35 villages and spanned most of the southern half of the territory known since 1950 as the West Bank.
+During the British Mandate over Palestine (1920–48), the administrative district of Hebron extended from the Dead Sea in the south-east to the village of Tal al-Ṣāfī in the north-west (Figure 1).
+In the heart of this district was the Mount Hebron (Jabal al-Khalīl) area that encompassed the city of Hebron (al-Khalīl) and 35 villages and spanned most of the southern half of the territory known since 1950 as the West Bank.

 The fact that Mount Hebron was already part of an administrative district by the end of World War I meant little in terms of social and political cohesion or a communal sense of belonging among the region’s people.
-The shared administrative umbrella was merely one among several diversified dimensions and networks that created regional integration in other areas.
-Since other social, economic and political regional networks in the Hebron District remained underdeveloped, the administrative dimension was not enough in itself to create regional integration.
-It was also not sufficient to create among the inhabitants of Mount Hebron a strong shared perception of constituting one community – a perception regarded here as a regional identity (see below).
-Instead, the most common identities were local, based on small groups’ loyalties to clans, villages, Sufi orders and alleged pre-Islamic Qays and Yaman affiliations.
-The strength of these local references contributed to the deep rifts that characterized the region’s society.
-However, following a series of upheavals starting in the late 1920s, the entire area underwent processes that shaped its distinctiveness and regional integration.
-These processes occurred along with the emergence of a regional belonging, which I call ‘the Hebronite identity’.
-This phrase derives from the term al-Khalāyla (“The Hebronites”) that designates the people of Mount Hebron, city-dwellers and villagers alike, as one group.
+The shared administrative umbrella was merely one of the diverse array of forces and networks that created regional integration in other areas.
+Since other social, economic, and political networks in the Hebron District remained underdeveloped, the fact of it being an administrative region was not enough in itself to create broader regional integration.
+It was also insufficient to create among the inhabitants of Mount Hebron a strong shared perception of community with a regional identity (see below).
+Instead, the most common identities were local, based on small groups’ loyalties to clans, villages, Ṣūfī orders, and allegedly pre-Islamic Qays and Yaman affiliations.
+The strength of these local references contributed to the deep divisions that characterized the region’s society.
+However, following a series of upheavals starting in the late 1920s, the entire area underwent processes that created a distinctiveness for it and regional integration within it.
+These processes occurred along with the emergence of a regional sense of belonging that I call “the Hebronite identity.”
+This phrase derives from the term al-Khalayla (“The Hebronites”) that designates the people of Mount Hebron, city and village dwellers alike, as one group.

 Figure 1

 Three terms require definition.
-In this article, Regionalism refers to the very idea – regardless of its acceptance – that a certain region is distinguished from others.
-This concept is supported by a process (regionalization) that integrates localities and people through varied social, economic, administrative and political regional networks.
-In other words, the accumulation of these networks creates a regional entity, which embodies both a concept and a functional system.
-Both of these are often constructed top-down by rulers and elites, but to be meaningful and able to drive collective action, regionalism needs to be widely adopted bottom-up as a common perception by the people of the region.
-This perception is defined here as regional identity (or ‘the Hebronite identity’), and may rely, inter alia, on pre-existing practices, notions, folklore and even networks loosely attributed to a region by its inhabitants – a phenomenon often described by scholars as regional consciousness.
-However, this consciousness – or “regionhood” – is weaker, vaguer and less binding than the more coherent, constructed (including in terms of networks and other institutions) and interest-motivated regional cohesion, and therefore less likely to support regionalism and regional collective actions.
+In this article, “regionalism” refers to the idea that a certain region is distinguished from others, regardless of its acceptance in any case.
+This concept is supported by a process (“regionalization”) that integrates local and other human identities through the development of various social, economic, administrative, and political networks at the level of that region.
+These networks create a regional entity that embodies both a concept and a functional system.
+Rulers and other elite forces often construct both in a top-down way, but regionalism also needs to be adopted as a common perception by the people of the region in bottom-up fashion to become meaningful and able to drive collective action.
+This perception is what I mean by “Hebronite identity” in the case in point and, more generally, regional identity.
+Regional identity may rely, among other things, on pre-existing practices, notions, folklore, and even networks loosely attributed to a region by its inhabitants, a phenomenon often described by scholars as regional consciousness.
+However, this consciousness or “regionhood” is vaguer, weaker, and less binding than the more coherent, constructed, and interest-motivated regional cohesion, and therefore less likely to support regionalism and regional collective actions.